 Experiencing silence after sending an important email can be disheartening.
 The key lies not just in sending another email, but in crafting a follow-up that prompts a response without appearing pushy.

 This is the essence of learning 'how to email someone who has not replied.'
-It's normal to feel hesitant about sending a follow-up email.
+It's normal to feel hesitant about sending wrong person a follow-up email.
 We often interpret a lack of response as a lack of interest and fear that another message might be bothersome.

 However, this perception is frequently misguided.
 Persistence is crucial in follow-ups, as positive responses often do not materialize after just one or two emails.
 In instances where follow-ups still don't prompt a reply, a strategic and respectful approach is essential.